Lyndsey Fry is trying to move youth hockey forward in Arizona after the departure of the Coyotes - ExBulletin

 When the Coyotes were still in Arizona, the NHL supported youth hockey in the state through its industry growth fund, which provided about $500,000 a year.

 The Coyotes franchise could be reactivated via NHL expansion by owner Alex Meruelo if a new arena is built within the next five years, but it is unclear whether the league will continue the flow of money into the state through the IGF.
-Meruelo said on the Coyotes farewell press conference that he plans to continue supporting youth hockey in Arizona until the franchise is reactivated.
+Meruelo said at the Coyotes' farewell news conference that he plans to continue supporting youth hockey in Arizona until the franchise is reactivated.

 Fry's plan is to advance youth hockey through the foundation and then use it to add to the IGF when NHL hockey returns to the desert.